Originally published June 3, 2019.

 - Kayree from Ohio was a walking zombie after we hit 10,000 feet.

 The number of altitude-related issues has declined, because most clients now arrive at least two days early, giving them full days to acclimate and work through the initial symptoms (e.g. headache, fatigue, restless sleep).
-But they still happen: last year Rick from Seattle responded badly and had to be walked out, despite acclimating properly; this year Charles became very dehydrated after being unable to eat or drink for several days, and finished his trip in the Yosemite Valley medical center with a saline IV drip.
+But they still happen.
+For example, in 2018 Rick from Seattle responded badly and had to be walked out, despite acclimating properly.

 Giardia and GI distress